JasonLocklin/Dissertation/SA/Methods.md

 jittered by 50ms), then a target 16$^{\circ}$ ($\pm 1.6^{\circ}$) to the right of the previous one.
-When an eye-movement away from the first target and toward the second was detected (by passing a threshold of distance between the two), the target was perturbed back toward the first target by 30% (5.4$^{\circ}$), simulating an overshoot, and intended to reduce saccade amplitude over time (i.e., hypometria; see
+When an eye-movement away from the first target and toward the second was detected (by passing a threshold of one third of the distance between the two), the target was perturbed back toward the first target by 30% (5.4$^{\circ}$), simulating an overshoot, and intended to reduce saccade amplitude over time (i.e., hypometria; see